McDonald’s Reengineered The Straw And Is Selling It Like Apple Product

 To show off its work with the STRAW, McDonald’s presented it in a parody commercial that seems to mimic Apple’s 2012 Jony Ive commercial.
 The original ad features the English designer against a white backdrop passionately talking about the iPhone’s characteristics in great detail.

 McDonald’s commercial does just the same.
 It even pokes fun at the British accent by hiring an American actor to speak with an accent.
 When he first comes on screen, he’s introduced as “Person with British Accent.”

 If you’re one of the few who would line up to get a STRAW, do it soon.
 McDonald’s only produced 2,000 suction devices, which it’ll make available in 12 states on February 24.
 However, only certain locations in those states have been chosen to distribute straws and people will have to show up at specific times if they want one.

 McDonald’s is not the first fast food restaurant to try and appeal to younger demographics with techie gimmicks.
-Kentucky has constantly tried pushing limited edition products, too.
+KFC has constantly tried pushing limited edition products, too.
 The fried chicken restaurant has produced smart keyboard trays, edible nail polish and a chicken bucket that doubles as a Bluetooth photo printer.